 The PWRGD pin is an open-drain output.
-Once the FB pin is between 93% and 106% of the internal voltage reference the PWRGD pin is deasserted and the pin floats.
-TI recommends a pullup resistor of 1 k $\Omega$ to a voltage source that is 5.5 V or less.
+When the FB pin is between 93% and 106% of the internal voltage reference the PWRGD pin is de-asserted and the pin floats.
+A pull-up resistor of 1 k $\Omega$ to a voltage source that is 5.5 V or less is recommended.
 A higher pullup resistance reduces the amount of current drawn from the pullup voltage source when the PWRGD pin is asserted low.
 A lower pullup resistance reduces the switching noise seen on the PWRGD signal.
 The PWRGD is in a defined state once the VIN input voltage is greater than 2 V but with reduced current sinking capability.
-The PWRGD achieves full current-sinking capability as VIN input voltage approaches 3 V.
+The PWRGD achieves full current sinking capability as VIN input voltage approaches 3 V.

 The PWRGD pin is pulled low when the FB is lower than 90% or greater than 108% of the nominal internal reference voltage.
-Also, the PWRGD is pulled low, if the UVLO or thermal shutdown are asserted or the EN pin pulled low.
+If the UVLO or thermal shutdown are asserted or the EN pin pulled low, the PWRGD is pulled low.